puppetlabs/puppet-docs/source/puppet/4.3/reference/modules_publishing.markdown

 Prepare the Module
 -----

-If you already have a Puppet module with the [correct directory layout][fundamentals], you may continue to the next step.
+If you already have a Puppet module with the [correct directory layout][fundamentals], you can continue to the next step.

 Alternately, you can use the `puppet module generate` action to generate a template layout.
 Generating a module will provide you with a sample README and a copy of the `spec_helper` tool for writing [rspec-puppet][rspec] tests.
 It will also launch a series of questions that will create your metadata.json file.

-Follow the directions to [generate a new module](https://docs.puppetlabs.com/puppet/latest/reference/modules_fundamentals.html#writing-modules)
+Follow the directions to [generate a new module](./modules_fundamentals.html#writing-modules).

+>**Note:** In order to successfully publish your module to the Puppet Forge and ensure everything can be rendered correctly, your README, license file, changelog, and metadata.json must be UTF-8 encoded.

 ### Set Files to Be Ignored

 It's not unusual to have some files in your module that you want to exclude from your build.
-You may exclude files by including them in .gitgnore or .pmtignore.
+You can exclude files by including them in .gitgnore or .pmtignore.
 Your .pmtignore or .gitignore file must be in the module's root directory, and will be read during the build process.

 If you have both a .pmtignore and a .gitignore file, the Puppet module tool will read the .pmtignore file over the .gitignore.